pypa/packaging.python.org/source/guides/using-testpypi.rst

 Setting up TestPyPI in pypirc
 -----------------------------

-If you want to avoid entering the TestPyPI url and your username and password you can configure TestPyPI in your ``$HOME/.pypirc``.
+If you want to avoid entering the TestPyPI url and your username you can configure TestPyPI in your ``$HOME/.pypirc``.

 Create or modify ``$HOME/.pypirc`` with the following: